alecazam/kram/README.md

 * kramTextures.py  - python3 example that recursively walks directories and calls kram, or accumulates command and runs as a script
 * formatSources.sh - zsh script to run clang_format on the kram source directory (excludes open source)

 Kram uses CMake to setup the projects and build.
 An executable kram and libkram are generated, but only kram is needed to run.
-The library can be useful in apps that want to include the decoder, or run these algorithms on gpu-generated data.
+The library can be useful in apps that want to include the decoder, or runtime compression of gpu-generated data.

 ```
 mkdir build